AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Abstract

 \section{Abstract}

-We propose attribute-aware multimodal entity linking, where the input is a mention described with a text and image, and the goal is to predict the corresponding target entity from a multimodal knowledge base (KB) where each entity is also described with a text description, a visual image and a set of attributes and values.
-To support this research, we construct \dataset, a large-scale dataset consisting of 18,472 reviews and 35,598 products.
-To establish baseline performance on \dataset, we experiment with the current state-of-the-art multimodal entity linking approaches and our enhanced attribute-aware model and demonstrate the importance of incorporating the attribute information into the entity linking process.
-To be best of our knowledge, we are the first to build benchmark dataset and solutions for the attribute-aware multimodal entity linking task.
-Datasets and codes will be made publicly available.
+We propose attribute-aware multimodal entity linking, where the input consists of a mention described with a text paragraph and images, and the goal is to predict the corresponding target entity from a multimodal knowledge base (KB) where each entity is also accompanied by a text description, visual images, and a collection of attributes that present the meta-information of the entity in a structured format.
+To facilitate this research endeavor, we construct \dataset, encompassing a new multimodal entity linking benchmark dataset that contains 16,735 mentions described in text and associated with 30,472 images, and a multimodal knowledge base that covers 34,690 entities along with 177,873 entity images and 798,216 attributes.
+To establish baseline performance on \dataset, we experiment with several state-of-the-art architectures for multimodal entity linking and further propose a new approach that incorporates attributes of entities into disambiguation.
+Experimental results and extensive qualitative analysis demonstrate that extracting and understanding the attributes of mentions from their text descriptions and visual images play a vital role in multimodal entity linking.
+To the best of our knowledge, we are the first to integrate attributes in the multimodal entity linking task\footnote{The programs, model checkpoints, and the dataset are publicly available at \url{https://github.com/VT-NLP/Ameli}.}.